EshaRaicar/Wordpress-Custom-PHP-Theme-/README.md

 # Wordpress-Custom-PHP-Theme-

-A custom php theme in Wordpress
+- This is a custom PHP theme created for Wordpress
+- "phpMyAdmin" and "XAMPP" was used alongside to get this project working